micked99/ICT-Wspr-complete-setup/README.md

 Here is good picture where you can see the Red and Yellow gps antennas
 <img src="https://github.com/user-attachments/assets/a84f1ce0-c35d-4ae1-815b-1d40e82dd7b6" width="220" />  <br>

-Antenna length calculated as normal, 300/freq x 0.95 /4
+Tx Antenna length calculated as normal, 300/freq x 0.95 /4

 Upper antenna leg should be supported by some sort of fishing line taped to the balloon